- 5/15/2020 -

 Medium-term trend: [See CXO medium-term trend chart]

-A medium-term uptrend had started on March 8, 2019 at 98.11 and reached 124.53 on April 24, 2019.
-CXO gained -26.42 points, or -26.93%, in 6 weeks.
-The chart has formed a Broadening Ascending Wedge chart pattern.
-The trend support level is at 104.51 and resistance is at 132.54.
-A Broadening Ascending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.
+A medium-term uptrend had started on March 18, 2020 at 33.13 and reached 63.19 on May 5, 2020.
+CXO gained -30.06 points, or -90.73%, in 6 weeks.
+The chart has formed a Rising Channel chart pattern.
+The price is near the trend support (55.06) line.
+The support is usually stronger when technical indicators are oversold.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a medium-term trend.